 Professor Heller launched CPI in the fall of 2009 with the support of financier and philanthropist George Soros, starting with a U.S. office and followed over the next year and a half by offices and programs in Europe, China, Brazil, and with India and Indonesia in 2012.
-Today, Climate Policy Initiative is funded by a variety of public and private sector organizations, and CPI’s more than 50 analysts and staff are working to answer the questions faced by policymakers: What climate and energy policies exist around the world?
+Today, CPI’s more than 100 analysts and staff are working to answer the questions faced by policymakers: What climate and energy policies exist around the world?
 Do they work?
 Why or why not?
 How can a nation improve its policies and programs to achieve a smooth transition to a low-carbon economy?

 CPI is an independent, not-for-profit organization supported by public and private sector partners around the world, including Open Society Foundations, the Norwegian Agency for Development Cooperation (NORAD), Children’s Investment Fund Foundation, the UK Department of Energy & Climate Change (DECC), the German Federal Ministry for the Environment, Nature Conservation, Building and Nuclear Safety (BMUB), and the U.S. Department of State.
 We welcome engagements with funders and policymakers, and offer a variety of services to a diverse range of clients and partners.

 Clients and Partners